Gaza war protests at universities: Infiltration

 Experts raised concern about far-right groups attempting to infiltrate protests to cause harm, and subsequent reactions from militant far-left activists aligned with the anti-fascist movement.

 American intelligence assessments concluded that Iran had covertly supported the protests using social media by posing as students with operatives providing financial assistance to some protest groups in an attempt to stoke division, but Director of National Intelligence Avril Haines said that U.S. citizens were protesting "in good faith" and that this intelligence "did not indicate otherwise".
 Qatar reportedly contributed $4.7 billion to U.S. academic institutions between 2001 and 2021; Kenneth Marcus of the Brandeis Center suggested this may have affected university administrators' willingness to impose discipline.

 Counter-protesters

 Far-right agitators and white nationalists were identified at some protests seeking to sow chaos and violence, and at the UCLA campus occupation, they were among pro-Israeli counter-protesters who attacked the encampment.
 A white supremacist affiliated with the Proud Boys was among the counter-protesters supported by far-right activists nationwide.

+Advocacy groups

+On October 25, Jonathan Greenblatt of the Anti-Defamation League (ADL) and Alyza D. Lewin and Kenneth L. Marcus of the Brandeis Center wrote university presidents a letter calling on them to investigate Students for Justice in Palestine (SJP) for "potential violations of the prohibition against materially supporting a foreign terrorist organization", adding, "universities must also update their code of conduct to ensure that harassment and support for terrorism have no place on campus."

+The website Canary Mission published profiles of students and faculty members it considers antisemitic, and Betar US, a Zionist group, compiled a list of students to be deported.